codesinger/shu/doc/shu-manual.md

 safely delete *arg* characters of white space from the current position without deleting any characters that are not white space.
 An optional second argument is a string that defines what is meant by white space.
-The default definition is blanks and tabs.
+The default definition is *shu-all-whitespace-regexp*.